Sales

 As Web 3.0 SaaS platforms begin to compete with centralised SaaS companies, customer success will no longer be defined solely as a business proactively helping the customer.
 Users will expect some level of input in driving the platform's development and suggesting new features.

-4. Rise in Usage-Based Pricing
+4. Rise in usage-based pricing

 Remember when you purchased Microsoft Office at your local computer store, took it to work, and downloaded it onto your system?
 Then came subscription-based pricing.
 You paid a set amount monthly or annually, and you got all the features as they updated.